kali-linex/linex/Documentation/dev-tools/gcov.rst

-Using gcov with the Linux kernel
+Using gcov with the Linex kernel
 ================================

-gcov profiling kernel support enables the use of GCC's coverage testing tool gcov_ with the Linux kernel.
+gcov profiling kernel support enables the use of GCC's coverage testing tool gcov_ with the Linex kernel.
 Coverage data of a running kernel is exported in gcov-compatible format via the "gcov" debugfs directory.
 To get coverage data for a specific file, change to the kernel build directory and use gcov with the ``-o`` option as follows (requires root)::

-    # cd /tmp/linux-out
+    # cd /tmp/linex-out
-    # gcov -o /sys/kernel/debug/gcov/tmp/linux-out/kernel spinlock.c
+    # gcov -o /sys/kernel/debug/gcov/tmp/linex-out/kernel spinlock.c

 This will create source code files annotated with execution counts in the current directory.
 In addition, graphical gcov front-ends such